fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/spinw.rst

   spinw_y=spinw_y(msk);

 .. note::
-  If the benchmark problem is `tobyfit` or using monte carlo.
+  If the benchmark problem is `tobyfit` or uses monte carlo.
 A persisent seed needs to be set before simulate is ran.
   This make sure that it uses the same seed everytime :code:`simulate()` is ran.

   .. code-block:: rst